Find someone I lost touch with

 In the case of a lost love

 We are left with a memory that no one else can steal and a heart no one else can fix.
 We have to accept it was not meant to be and live with any ensuing regrets.

-However, memories of a lost sweetheart are often virtually impossible to forget.
+Although having said that memories of a lost sweetheart are often virtually impossible to erase.
 Nor the regrets, and recrimination about our own stupidity in losing that person.

-Although there are many who question the wisdom of rekindling a lost sweetheart, however for some, it is unfinished business.
-Where the desire to reach out once again increases over time, instead of diminishing.
+There are many who question the wisdom of rekindling a lost sweetheart, and for some, it is unfinished business.
+Actually, we have learned the desire to reach out once again increases over time, instead of diminishing.

 What are the chances of a successful reunion with a lost love?
 In our opinion, no more than 50/50.
 But having been presented with these statistics OK, so, you still want to give it a go!

 How to find someone you lost touch with

 At the very beginning, we suggest going back as far as you can.
 To times and places where you first met and spent time together.
 Begin at the beginning.

 - Write everything down.
 There is nothing worse than recollecting some vital pieces of information, and then- to forget it.
 Sadly something which happens more often in older age.

-Armed with some or all of this information is the building blocks towards a successful trace.
-But do not despair In many cases, almost all of the above information we ask for is- not available.
-This does not in any way mean the job is not do-able just that it becomes more challenging-shall we say.
+3. Armed with some or all of this information are the building blocks towards a successful trace.
+But do not despair In many cases almost all the above information we ask for is not available.
+This does not in any way mean the job is not doable just that it becomes more challenging-shall we say.

-Assuming you possess some or indeed all of the information we described-above you are good-to-go.
+Assuming you possess some or indeed all the information we described above you are good-to-go.

-However even where you have gathered together all the information we suggested there is still no more than a 50/50 chance of finding your lost friend.
+However, even where you have gathered together all the information we suggested, despite what others might claim, there is still no more than a 50/50 chance of finding your lost friend.
 We know from experience there will be numerous criss-cross different permutations and numerous main dead-ends you could encounter.
 However, this is a good basis for your search.

 We begin by a search for births, marriages, and deaths